 Kathy Goss, Head of Inclusion Recruiting - LinkedIn

 Kathy Goss is helping drive the LinkedIn's vision of creating economic opportunity for every member of the global workforce.
 Kathy joined LinkedIn to build the program and team from the ground up, embedding inclusion throughout the entire recruiting process working in close collaboration with the TA teams and business leaders.
 Recently, Kathy was honored to have join the Board of Directors for Chicago SHRM Chapter serving as the Director of Diversity & Inclusion.
 Prior to joining LinkedIn, Kathy spent over 10 years on Accenture’s diversity team building large-scale diversity initiatives focused on the recruitment, retention and advancement of diverse employees, as well as building a broad culture of inclusion.
 She excels at collaborating with stakeholders to design and implement innovative, practical and impactful solutions to complex diversity challenges.
 Kathy graduated from Northwestern University with a B.S. in Learning & Organizational Change, a foundation that serves her well in the diversity work that she does today.
-She lives in the Chicago area with her husband and 3 lively children.

 How to navigate change within a fast-paced organization in a high speed world?